Gaasll/Illumi-Dance/README.md

 * The web-app will have an end-to-end secured communication
 * The system will have a timer function that triggers the lighting system to turn on or off at the specified times.

+## Advanced features:
+* Provide users with the ability to customize their own patterns and save them in the web-app.
+* The app sends push up notifications on the phone for example when the lights are turned on after a timer-based show.
+* Add a sensor that automatically adjusts the brightness level according to the time of day (increasing it during daylight and decreasing it during nighttime).